 Nagahama Bonbai Exhibition is held annually, while it varies by a few days each year it runs roughly from the 10th January to the 10th March.

 The Nagahama Bonbai Exhibition was cancelled as a precaution in 2020 due to concerns around the pandemic, we hope to see it make a return in 2021.

-The Adult entry ticket is Y800 and you have the option to enjoy tea and sweets upstairs at additional cost.
+The Adult entry ticket is Y800 and you have the option to enjoy tea and sweets upstairs at an additional cost.
 It’s well worth it in my opinion, sipping matcha overlooking the same gardens once admired by an Emperor isn’t something I get to do every day!

 If you live in Japan and keep bonsai yourself there are some available for purchase as you leave, unfortunately for international travellers, you just have to admire them and accept that you won’t be getting the bonsai stock bargain of the century.

-Take a JR train to the Nagahama station and use exit towards the lake and castle.
+Take a JR train to the Nagahama station and use the exit towards the lake and castle.
 Turn left as you leave the station, then take the first left and walk up past the canal to Keiunkan, it isn’t very far maybe 5 minutes and I was walking pretty slowly on those icy footpaths.